caiks/WBOT02/README.md

 performance challenge

 Perhaps the attention mechanism can set the frame based on scanning the buffer for size and position to find the longest path model like hotspot scan in WOTBOT.

+Model 60 does not seem very rich.
+Compare position maps.
+Suggests case for tiling - don't want too much concentration of hotspots.

 model 29 - tiled